-After a Public Forum round, the judge should give some indication as to whether she will offer an oral critique or a disclosure (these never happen in Congressional Debate).
+After a Public Forum round, the judge should give some indication as to whether they will offer an oral critique or a disclosure (these never happen in Congressional Debate).
 An oral critique has the judge giving competitors advice on how to improve their debating after the round.
-A disclosure is when the judge announces her decision immediately after the round.
+A disclosure is when the judge announces their decision immediately after the round.
 Some tournaments prohibit disclosure, while others encourage it.
 If a judge has remained silent for a short period after the round, a debater may ask if there will be an oral critique or a disclosure.
-If the judge announces that there will be, the debaters should remain in the room until she is finished writing her ballot.
+If the judge announces that there will be, the debaters should remain in the room until the judge is finished writing their ballot.
 If there will not be, they should pack up their belongings and exit the room quietly.
-Debaters should never attempt to persuade a judge to give an oral critique or a disclosure if she has stated that there will not be one.
+Debaters should never attempt to persuade a judge to give an oral critique or a disclosure if they have stated that there will not be one.

 If the judge does decide to disclose or give an oral critique, debaters must never argue with the decision or the comments.
-Even if a competitor feels that the critique errs in some way, he should remain silent and exit the room without voicing his concerns to the judge.
+Even if a competitor feels that the critique errs in some way, they should remain silent and exit the room without voicing their concerns to the judge.

-Arguing with a judge about her decision is never a good idea for several reasons.
+Arguing with a judge about their decision is never a good idea for several reasons.
 First, to argue with someone who has taken time to judge a debate round is disrespectful.
 Second, the judge's mind will never be changed; altering a decision after interacting with competitors is almost universally against tournament rules.
 Third, arguing will cause the judge to look on the arguing team unfavorably, potentially leading to future losses.

-If a competitor has a legitimate complaint about a judge's behavior in the round and not the reasoning behind his decision, she should inform her coaches immediately.
-This should happen only when the judge has committed some egregious violation of judging norms.
-These include: falling asleep during the round, talking on a cell phone during the round, and making demands about the content of future speeches while the debate round is still in progress.
-Anything short of these disrespectful acts is likely not a legitimate cause for complaint.
-Students should never complain to the tournament officials; they should always tell a coach, who will then relay the message to the tournament staff if she feels that the violation is egregious enough.
+If a competitor has a legitimate complaint about a judge's behavior in the round and not the reasoning behind their decision, the competitor should inform their coaches immediately.
+This should happen when the judge has committed some egregious violation of judging norms or displayed behavior that is harassment or discriminatory.
+These include: inappropriate or suggestive comments, falling asleep during the round, talking on a cell phone during the round, and making demands about the content of future speeches while the debate round is still in progress.
+Students should immediately report any inappropriate judge behavior to their coach.
+If the issue is discrimination or harassment, the student may also speak with an equity office if the tournament has one.